Oldbury, West Midlands

-Oldbury is a market town in the Metropolitan Borough of Sandwell, West Midlands, England.
-It is the administrative centre of the borough and one of its six constituent towns.

-At the 2011 census, the ward of Oldbury had a population of 13,606, while the 2017 population of the wider built-up area was estimated at 25,488.
+Oldbury is a market town in the metropolitan borough of Sandwell, in the county of the West Midlands, England.
+It is the administrative centre of the borough.
+At the 2011 census, the town had a population of 13,606, while the 2017 population of the wider built-up area was estimated at 25,488.
 Sandwell Metropolitan Borough Council, which defines Oldbury Town as consisting of the wards of Bristnall, Langley, Oldbury, and Old Warley, gave the population as 50,641 in 2011.

 Etymology

-The place name Oldbury, comes from the Old English 'Ealdenbyrig', – signifying that Oldbury was old even in early English times over 1,000 years ago.
+The place name Oldbury comes from the Old English 'Ealdenbyrig', – signifying that Oldbury was old even in early English times over 1,000 years ago.
 Eald being Old English for 'old', Byrig is the plural of 'burh' in Old English – a burh being a fortification or fortified town.

 History

 Oldbury was part of the ancient parish of Halesowen, a detached part of Shropshire surrounded by Worcestershire and Staffordshire.
 After the dissolution of the monasteries, Henry VIII gave Hales Owen manor including Oldbury to Sir John Dudley.
 In 1555, Sir John's son Robert sold most of Hales Owen manor but retained Oldbury and Langley which became a separate manor.
 Thus Sir Robert Dudley became the first Lord of the Manor of Oldbury.
 Oldbury manor was held by several families thereafter with the land gradually being sold off and the manorial functions dispersed.
 The last Lord of Oldbury Manor was Patrick Allan Fraser.

 Pigot and Co.'s National Commercial Directory for 1828-9 describes Oldbury as a village in Shropshire with close trade and manufacturing links to Dudley and Stourbridge.
 It notes the importance of the iron trade with its "considerable blast furnaces, for making pig iron" and states "there are also steel works; and coal and iron-stone abound in the vicinity".
 Mention is made of a debtors' prison, and a court-house which held a fortnightly Court of Requests for recovery of debts not exceeding five pounds.

 The first branch of Lloyds Bank was opened in Oldbury in 1864.
 The branch was founded to serve fellow Quakers Arthur Albright and John Wilson's local chemical factory.
 The original building survives, but the Lloyds bank branch closed around 2005.